Regular Giving

 Donate in a Different Way

-Would you prefer to give to the Church outside of the Planned Giving Scheme?
+Would you prefer to give to the Church outside of Regular Giving?
 If so, here are 5 other ways of contributing financially:

 Click here to Start Giving